 We were starving by the time we finished Saqqara so when we reached Giza we stopped to have lunch first in Abu Shakra Restaurant where you could have your lunch with Pyramid view.
 It was one of those touristy restaurant but we were starving and our food (mixed grill) were actually pretty tasty so no complaints there.

-The Great Pyramid of Giza is a defining symbol of Egypt and the last of the ancient Seven Wonders of the World.
+Giza Pyramid is a defining symbol of Egypt and the last of the ancient Seven Wonders of the World.
 It is located on the Giza plateau near the modern city of Cairo and was built over a twenty-year period during the reign of the king Khufu (2589-2566 BCE, also known as Cheops) of the 4th Dynasty.
 Until the Eiffel Tower was completed in Paris, France in 1889 CE, the Great Pyramid was the tallest structure made by human hands in the world; a record it held for over 3,000 years and one unlikely to be broken.
 Other scholars have pointed to the Lincoln Cathedral spire in England, built in 1300 CE, as the structure which finally surpassed the Great Pyramid in height but, still, the Egyptian monument held the title for an impressive span of time.
 The pyramid rises to a height of 479 feet (146 metres) with a base of 754 feet (230 metres) and is comprised of over two million blocks of stone.
 Some of these stones are of such immense size and weight (such as the granite slabs in the King’s Chamber) that the logistics of raising and positioning them so precisely seems an impossibility by modern standards.

 There are total 6 Pyramids of Giza.
 3 big Pyramids for the Kings and 3 smaller pyramids for the Queens.
 The Queen pyramids are so much smaller in size compare to the Kings which kinda tell you how women are perceived in those era.

 From the pyramids it was a short drive to see the Sphinx.